Voigtus/MMM-Halloween/README.md

 ## Todos
 - Add Motion sensor support
-- Add Sound installation for Chrome, Firefox, Edge
+- Add Sound installation guide for Chrome, Firefox, Edge
 - Add a docker image
 - Add electron support
 - CSS for video and images, so they are centered and fullscreen
+- Support Youtube videos